jccmarcondes/applydigital/README.md

-# Hsckers News Posts App ✔️
+# Hackers News Posts App ✔️

 #### Hsckers News Posts App 📱 built as a challenge to Apply Digital company and shows the use of modern android architecture component with MVVM Architecture 🏗